MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 To create a Remote Desktop connection:

 1. In the Connection Center, tap **+**, and then tap **Desktop**.
 2. Enter the name of the remote PC into **PC name**.
 This can be a Windows computer name, an Internet domain name, or an IP address.
-You can also append port information to the PC name (for example, *MyDesktop:3389* or *10.0.0.1:3389*).
+You can also append port information to the PC name (for example, MyDesktop:3389 or 10.0.0.1:3389).
 This is the only required field.
-3. Select the **User name** you'll use to access the Remote PC.
+3. Select the **User name** you use to access the Remote PC.
    - Select **Enter every time** for the client to ask for your credentials every time you connect to the remote PC.
    - Select **Add user account** to save an account that you use frequently so you don't have to enter credentials every time you sign in.
-Follow these instructions to [manage your user accounts](#manage-your-user-accounts).
+See [manage your user accounts](#manage-your-user-accounts) for more details.
 4. You can also tap on **Show additional options** to set the following optional parameters:
    - In **Friendly name**, you can enter an easy-to-remember name for the PC you're connecting to.
-If you do not specify a friendly name, the PC name is displayed instead.
+If you don't specify a friendly name, the PC name is displayed instead.
    - The **Gateway** is the Remote Desktop gateway you'll use to connect to a computer from an external network.
 Contact your system administrator for more information.
    - **Sound** selects the device your remote session uses for audio.
 You can choose to play sound on your local device, the remote device, or not at all.
    - **Customize display resolution** sets the resolution for the remote session.
 When turned off, the resolution specified in global settings is used.
    - **Swap mouse buttons** switches the commands sent by right and left mouse gestures.
 Ideal for left-handed users.
    - **Connect to admin session** lets you connect to an admin session on the remote PC.
    - **Redirect local storage** enables local storage redirection.
 This setting is disabled by default.
-5. Tap **Save**.
+5. When you're done, tap **Save**.

 Need to edit these settings?
 Tap the overflow menu (**...**) next to the name of the desktop, and then tap **Edit**.